-Excursions and Cultural Activities: two-night trip to Kumasi, Ashanti region including visit to the King's Palace Museum, Ashanti traditional homes, Bonwire Kente village, Adinkra cloth village; overnight trip to Cape Coast including visit to the dungeons of Cape and Elmina Slave Castles, Assin-Manso slave river, hike in the Kakum National Park; musical shows, on-stage performances, and story-telling of Ghanaian and African arts and culture; visit to local hospitals and rural health clinics, etc.
+Excursions and Cultural Activities: two-night trip to Kumasi, Ashanti region including visit to the King's Palace Museum, Ashanti traditional homes, Bonwire Kente village, Adinkra cloth village, trip to Aburi, TQ Farm, and Boti Falls, musical shows, on-stage performances, and story-telling of Ghanaian and African arts and culture; visit to local hospitals and rural health clinics, etc.

 - Study the characteristic features of the West African peoples as demonstrated in their cultural traditions and performing arts

 - Experience traditional music, theatre, drama, and dance and understand the role they play in social, cultural, political, and economic lives of these people

 - Utilize site visits to examine the role of colonization and the slave trade on West Africa and the world